kddubey/pretrain-on-test/README.md

 <details>
 <summary>Run the full experiment on GPU</summary>

-Launch an instance which will run the full experiment in the cloud, and check that data was uploaded to GCP.
+Launch a cloud GPU ($$) instance which will run the full experiment, and check that data was uploaded to GCP.

 1. cd (from the repo root):